Lessons From A Jiu Jitsu 24 Hour Event

 a) Fundamentals win the day

-As the day progressed my strength and explosiveness waned, and I was less and less able to perform the more intricate or complicated moves that I am typically able to do.
+As the day progressed for the 24 hour event my strength and explosiveness waned, and I was less and less able to perform the more intricate or complicated moves that I am typically able to do.

 My game became VERY basic.